madmurphy/not-autotools/README.md

 Overview
 --------

-This collection is still relatively small.
+This collection has grown steadly and has now more than 100 macros.
 The macros are organized by topic and each topic has its own file.
-Most of the macros are independent from each other, so you can just copy and paste what you need.
+With the exception of two stand-alone frameworks (`not-autoversion.m4` and `not-extended-config.m4`), most of the macros are independent from each other, so you can just copy and paste what you need.
 The few cases where a macro depends on a helper macro are documented.

 For the complete list of the macros released by the **Not Autotools** project, please see [`macro-index.md`][1].